Margaret M. Wheat Papers

-Margaret Marean Wheat was born September 9, 1908 in Fallon, Nevada.
+Margaret Marean Wheat (1908-1988) was born September 9, 1908 in Fallon, Nevada.
 She received her education in Fallon and at the University of Nevada, Reno, where she studied geology.
-Recognized as a geologist and an anthropologist, her field experiences ranged from association with the U.S. Geological Survey to cave sitter at Winnemucca Lake, protecting the site from vandals.
+During her time as a geologist and an anthropologist, her field experiences ranged from association with the U.S. Geological Survey to cave sitter at Winnemucca Lake, protecting the site from vandals.
 She worked as an archaeological field worker for the Nevada State Museum and also on water resources projects for the Desert Research Institute, University of Nevada, Reno.
-A special interest in the Ichthyosaur area in central Nevada involved her in the Nevada State Park System, and she served on the Nevada State Park Commission and on the Nevada Ichthyosaur Park Board between 1953 and 1960.
+She later, through her own interest in the Ichthyosaur area in central Nevada, became involved in the Nevada State Park system.
+She served on both the State’s park commission and the Nevada Ichthyosaur Park board between 1953 and 1960.

 In 1980, Margaret Wheat received an honorary doctorate of science degree from the University of Nevada, Reno.
 She resided in Fallon, Nevada, until her death August 28, 1988.

 22 Linear Feet (170 audio tapes, 8 reels of movie film)